November 10 - 14, 2025

 Course directors: Mihai Dumitrescu

-Point-of-care Ultrasound: the ICU and ER Game Changer EUR 200 EUR 150
+Point-of-care Ultrasound: the ICU and ER Game Changer (5 EMC Points) EUR 200 EUR 150

 Target audience: Surgeons, Intensive Care Physicians, Emergency Medicine Physicians